Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project

 In 1880 there were less than a hundred Japanese in Hong Kong.
 In World War II, the Japanese invaded and ruled Hong Kong.
 Not many Japanese made Hong Kong their home except for a few officials.

-* Pray that Hong Kong Christians will lead the Japanese in their country to Jesus Christ.
+Pray that Hong Kong Christian believers will lead the Japanese to Jesus Christ.